 GreenLife puts the term “Soft Grip” right in the name of its nonstick ceramic pan set, and that’s for good reason; if you’ve ever burned your hand on a pan's handle, then you know how irritating (and painful) that experience can be.

 Luckily, GreenLife has invested significant time and energy into developing a Bakelite coating for its handles, which allows users to get a firm, sustained grip without worrying about hurting their skin.
-The ceramic coating used on this (recycled) aluminum pan duo is nonstick and free of toxins, and GreenLife pans have specially designed, wobble-free bases to promote even cooking and the comfort of the cook.
+The ceramic coating used on this (recycled) aluminum pan duo is nonstick, and GreenLife pans have specially designed, wobble-free bases to promote even cooking and the comfort of the cook.
 Another great aspect of this set is they come in seven different colors and are safe in the dishwasher.

 Related: The Best Frying Pans